-The Harmony–Preston Valley State Trail runs for 18 miles on a north-south line between the town of Harmony and the Root River State Trail between Lanesboro and Fountain.
+The Harmony–Preston Valley State Trail runs 18 miles on a north-south line between the town of Harmony and the Root River State Trail, which it meets between Lanesboro and Fountain.
 The paved trail is mostly level, although a section just north of Harmony is relatively steep.

 An old railroad right-of-way creates the foundation for the northern two-thirds of the Harmony–Preston Valley State Trail.
 The northern portion of this section passes through lush woodlands and farmlands as it winds along and across Watson Creek, the South Branch of the Root River, and Camp Creek.

 The southern portion begins in Harmony, noted for its rich Amish heritage and green business operations today.
 The trail leaves the railroad grade and climbs up through some of its most challenging sections as it continues north out of the river bottom to the valley rim, offering broad vistas of the surrounding countryside.
 Just 0.5 mile from Harmony, an interpretive site highlights some of the glacial history of the area.

 Settled in 1853 alongside the Root River, Preston’s history is that of a southern Minnesota milling town.
 From Preston, continuing another 5.5 miles north and casually paralleling the South Branch of the Root River, the trail links up with the Root River State Trail just east of Isinours Junction (and a northern trailhead parking option), providing an additional 42 miles of trail network.